railwayapp/docs/src/docs/tutorials/proximity-steering.md

 - Enter the desired hostname or leave as the default for the root hostname.

-    **Note:** You may need to remove the leading period from the default hostname.
+    You may need to remove the leading period from the default hostname.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1721867910/docs/tutorials/proximity-load-balancing/load_balancer_hostname_pfeolj.png"
 alt="screenshot of the hostname in the load balancer creator"